User Experience Designs for the Star Engine.

 “How can we provide users with a refined control of viewport visualizers?”

-• Many of the options which control the visuals for the Viewport are located in bespoke tool windows in the Editor
+• Many of the options which control the visuals for the Viewport are located in bespoke tool windows in the Editor, no tool tips, and might overlap another visual render option.

-• Audit of the entire Editor’s viewport visualizer options
+• Audit of the entire Editor’s viewport visualizer options, examine every menu and sub-menu for rendering options, shortcuts, etc.

-• assess if they were functional, duplicates, or needed alterations.
+• Assess if they were still functional, performant, needed alterations, or should be removed

 • Created a window which houses all Viewport Visualization options

-• Runs parallel with our new Editor Settings Menu which was updated as a result of this project.
+• Runs parallel with our new Editor Settings Menu which was also refactored as a result of this project.

 • Accessible via Shortcut and Button near top of Viewport